Battle of Göllheim: Background

-Albert had already followed the Archbishop of Mainz's (one of the electors) request, to move to the Rhine and engage Adolf, who, however opposed Albert's troops with a strong army of his own.
-Prior to the decisive battle, near Ulm and Breisach Albert avoided the troops of Adolf, who intended to stop him marching west.
+Before this, and following a request of the Elector Archbishop of Mainz, Albert had already begun to move to the Rhine and engage Adolf, who had his own strong army.
+Albert evaded Adolf's army, which was trying to stop him marching west, near Ulm and again near Breisach.
 Albert then advanced north through the Upper Rhine valley towards Mainz.
-Albert's army included contingents from the Habsburg territories, Hungary, Switzerland and those of Henry II, Prince-Bishop of Constance, summoned at the fortified city of Alzey and seized the castle.
-Albert received the news of Adolf's deposition on June 23, 1298.
+Albert's army included contingents from the Habsburg territories, Hungary, Switzerland and those of Henry II, Prince-Bishop of Constance.
+They met outside the fortified city of Alzey and invested the castle.
+On arrival, Albert received the news of Adolf's deposition on 23 June 1298.

 Adolf approached from the imperial city of Worms, in order to relieve Alzey Castle.
 His forces consisted of contingents from the Taunus, Adolf's home region, the Electoral Palatinate, Franconia, Lower Bavaria, Alsace and St. Gallen.

 Battle

 Albert initially avoided a collision, but then on July 2, 1298 deployed his troops in a strategically favorable position on the Hasenbühl, a hill near Göllheim.
 Göllheim community is located 20 km south of Alzey between Kaiserslautern and Worms, near the Donnersberg massif.

 Johannes von Geissel describes the exact course of the battle in his 1835 monograph The Battle of Hasenbühl and the King's Cross at Göllheim.
 The battle was fought in three engagements and lasted from the morning until the early afternoon.
 The battle remained undecided for many hours and, even after Adolf's death, did it not end immediately.
 The third engagement proved to be decisive.
 Adolf, who is said to have rushed to attack, was possibly slain by a Raugrave named Georg.
 Thereupon a large part of Adolf's army dissolved and fled, others continued to fight until they learnt about Adolf's death.
 According to Geissel's monograph, 3,000 battle horses perished on the losing side, while the winners fared not much better.

 The result of the battle was generally considered as a judgment of God.
 Nevertheless, Albert insisted on a formal election by the electors, which took place in Frankfurt on July 27, 1298.
 As the kingship returned to the Habsburgs, the conflicts of interest between the electors and the king continued.

 Adolf's widow, Imagina of Isenburg-Limburg, saw her husband's coffin transferred from Rosenthal Abbey to Speyer Cathedral by emperor Henry VII in 1309.
 There he was buried alongside his rival Albert, who had been murdered in 1308 by his own nephew Johann.
 Imagina had a memorial cross erected on the battlefield near Göllheim, which was designed in the early Gothic style.
 In the 19th century a chapel was built around it, and it has been preserved to this day.